teja-bandikalla/my-project/myproject.md

 - I have a lot of experience in programming and also the way I take things forward with my work, and I feel the work I produce is to a very high standard.
 Having said that, I am also aware that when I do work as part of a team, it is important to listen to other people as they may have valid contributions to make.
 On that basis, I would certainly be open to listening to why they felt the work I was carrying out could be altered or improved.
 At the end of the day, we are all working for the same organization, and if it means changing the way I do things for the benefit of the team goal, I will certainly do that.
 ---
-### Tell me a time when you worked AS PART OF TEAM to solve a complex task?
+### Tell me a time when you worked AS PART OF TEAM/ LEADERSHIP to solve a complex task?

 - I was the lead of the Digital Payments project application for NORDSTROM.
 Towards the end of the project, we encountered a number